History of Madrid: Capital of the state

-After the quelling of the coup d'état, from 1936–1939, Madrid remained under the control of forces loyal to the Republic.
+After the quelling of the coup d'état, from 1936 to 1939, Madrid remained under the control of forces loyal to the Republic.
 Following the seemingly unstoppable advance towards Madrid of rebel land troops, the first air bombings on Madrid also started.
-Immediately after the bombing of the nearing airports of Getafe and Cuatro Vientos, Madrid proper was bombed for the first time in the night of the 27–28 August 1936 by a Luftwaffe's Junkers Ju 52 that threw several bombs on the Ministry of War and the Station of the North.
+Immediately after the bombing of the nearing airports of Getafe and Cuatro Vientos, Madrid proper was bombed for the first time in the night of 27–28 August 1936 by a Luftwaffe's Junkers Ju 52 that threw several bombs on the Ministry of War and the Station of the North.
 Madrid "was to become the first big European city to be bombed by aviation".

 Rebel General Francisco Franco, recently given the supreme military command over his faction, took a detour in late September to "liberate" the besieged Alcázar de Toledo.
 Meanwhile, this operation gave time to the republicans in Madrid to build defenses and start receiving some foreign support.

 The summer and autumn of 1936 saw the Republican Madrid witness of heavy-handed repression by communist and socialist groups, symbolised by the murder of prisoners in checas and sacas directed mostly against military personnel and leading politicians linked to the rebels, which, culminated by the horrific Paracuellos massacres in the context of a simultaneous major rebel offensive against the city, were halted by early December.

 Madrid, besieged from October 1936, saw a major offensive in its western suburbs in November of that year.